Teacher Day Celebration In India

 Teachers’ Day is celebrated in appreciation of teachers in our life.
 Date around the world varies, unlike many International days.
 Many countries celebrate World Teachers’ Day, established by UNESCO in 1994, on 5 October as their Teachers’ Day.
 The U.S. describes National Teacher Day as “a day for honoring teachers and recognizing the lasting contributions they make to our lives” and is celebrated in the first full week of May.

-In India, we celebrate teacher’s day on 5th September birthday of Dr. Sarvepalli Radhakrishnan and Guru Purnima Full moon day of Ashadha (June-July) to pay respect to our teachers and express their gratitude.
+In India, we celebrate teacher’s day on the 5th September birthday of Dr. Sarvepalli Radhakrishnan and Guru Purnima Full moon day of Ashadha (June-July) to pay respect to our teachers and express their gratitude.